-In 2007 I completed a degree in Information Technology with a Major in Interactive Multimedia and Design, Minor in Psychology, and an Advanced Diploma in Media and Design.
-Then I got a big-girl job doing website design and marketing for a small software company in Toronto.
+I got my first full-time permanent job doing website design and marketing for a software company.
 Before starting this 9-5, M-F desk job, I did a six-week tour of Venezuela and Brazil.
 It was meant to be the trip of a lifetime; a bachelorette party for my freedom.
 I wondered if it was going to be the last time I would ever travel more than a week or two at a time...

 Four employers and seven years after my jaunt in Brazil I traded in my car, my bicycle, my apartment, and my job for a trip around the world.
-In fact, I crashed my car, my bicycle was stolen, my apartment lease ended and my employer granted me a leave of absence.
-Trading them may have been easier but it didn’t matter, the stars aligned.
+In fact, my car was a write-off, my bicycle was stolen, my apartment lease ended and my employer granted me a leave of absence.
+Anyway, the stars aligned.
 So I planned my fairytale trip around the world (and wrote an article on how I did that.)

-I traveled.
-And traveled.
-Throughout 2014 I spent time in 25 countries and 55 cities across Asia, Europe, Africa, and South America.
+Throughout 2014 I went to 25 countries and 55 cities across Asia, Europe, Africa, and South America.
 I took thousands of photos.
 I met dozens of amazing people.
 If you ask me what my favourite place was I can't answer.
 Berlin was the most fulfilling.
 Vietnam was among the tastiest and friendliest.
 Bali was the most enchanting.
 Edinburgh (Scotland), Leiden (Holland) and Luang Prabang (Laos) were the three prettiest cities I've ever seen, Dubai was the most spectacular, and Japan was astounding in the depth and breadth of ingenuity throughout every aspect of the food, art, architecture, and the environment.
 Overall, I discovered many differences and many more similarities across cultures and the ways people around the world express art, architecture, design, fashion, food, coffee… they’re all arts in the museum of life.